hannesdelbeke/unimenu/README.md

 # maya_menu
-A pure python helper module to add python commands to the maya menu.
+A pure python helper module to add string commands to the maya menu.
 ![Menu screenshot](menu_screenshot.jpg)

 # how to use